Joint Multimodal Transformer for Emotion Recognition in the Wild: Conclusion

 \section{Conclusion}

 Multimodal emotion recognition systems outperform their unimodal counterparts, especially in the wild environment.
 The missing and noisy modality is a prevalent issue with in-the-wild emotion recognition systems.
 Many attention-based methods have been proposed in the literature to overcome this problem.
 These methods aim to weigh the modalities dynamically.
-This paper introduces a joint multimodal transformer for dimensional emotional recognition in the wild.
-This transformer-based architecture introduces a joint feature representation in order to add more redundancy and complementary between audio and visual data.
-The proposed model outperforms the state of the art on the Biovid dataset and improves 6\% on the Affwild2 dataset.
-In the future, we aim to introduce more modalities and sophisticated backbones for effective feature extraction.
+This paper introduces a joint multimodal transformer for emotional recognition.
+This transformer-based architecture introduces a joint feature representation to add more redundancy and complementary between audio and visual data.
+The two modalities are first encoded using separate backbones to extract intra-modal spatiotemporal dependencies.
+The feature vectors of the two modalities are joint and the joint feature vector is also fed into the Joint Multimodal Transformer module.
+This joint representation provides more fine-grained information about the inter-modal association between the two modalities.
+The proposed model outperforms state-of-the-art methods on the Biovid dataset and improves over the vanilla multimodal transformer by 6\% on the Affwild2 dataset.
+Our future work includes introducing more modalities and sophisticated backbones for effective feature extraction.